adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 - next, using `filters.smrf` (Simple Morphological Filter) to label points as 'ground'
 - ...then finally, removing any points *not* labelled as ground from the output and writing them out to `APPF-ground.laz`

 Once you've got an output file, if you have CloudCompare (or another LAS/LAZ viewer), open `APPF-ground.laz` and check the results.
+Here's a sample, coloured by classification:

 We've leaped right into the deep end with a long chain of processing.
 The point here is showing how it's actually pretty easy - once you know what it is you need to do.
 We've used a `reader`, a bunch of `filters` chained together to operate on a `pointview`, and exported the result using a `writer`